lelecroc/E-Commerce/README.md

 ### 07/03

 We restructured every SinglePage, we added the ability to like or dislike the item.
 We completed page404, our Checkoutpage and the Login/logout functionality.
 We implemented AOS.
+On the "peluche" single page we used axios to interact with PokeAPI and display the actual info of the pokemon itself.

 ## Recommended IDE Setup